Klamath River Basin

 Dam Removals

 Congress never funded the two agreements, allowing the key provisions to expire.
 The restoration accord dissolved in 2016.
 The hydroelectric pact, however, was revived in an amended version that did not require federal legislation.
-The new deal led to the nation’s largest dam removal project ever undertaken.

-Taking out the dams will open more than 420 miles of river and spawning streams that had been blocked for more than a century, including cold water pools salmon and trout will need to survive the warming climate.
+Taking out the dams will open more than 420 miles of river and spawning streams that had been blocked for more than a century, including cold water pools salmon and trout need to survive the warming climate.

 Demolition crews took out the smallest dam in 2023 and the others were scheduled to come down by the end of 2024.